 Physical therapy - Hot and cold cervical traction or active exercise program to relieve pain symptoms.

 When the symptoms are too severe, most of the doctors may recommend surgery.
-Chiropractic is another alternative of healing for neck pain treatment.
+Chiropractic is another alternative of healing for cervical spondylosis treatment.

 Rhus Tox ..Pain and stiffness in the nape of the neck pain between the shoulders, Kalmia..pain from the neck down the arms,pain extending to the shoulder blades Conium.. with giddiness.
 Other commonly used medicines are causticum,calcarea phos,calcarea flour,nux,hypericum.